 Each walk-in tent is comfortably furnished with sisal floor mats, twin beds, or a double with quality bedding (some of the most comfortable beds we have slept in!) and bedside tables with battery-powered hurricane lamps.
 There’s a luggage trunk, a hanging rail and canvas hanging shelving where you’ll find linen dressing gowns, insect repellent and spray, and a laundry bag.
 There are no cooling fans or plug points in the tents but guests can charge batteries from a 220-volt inverter system in the safari vehicles; just bring your own three round-pin adaptor (the plugs are like those in South Africa, . plugs, or the old-style UK ones).

-The central main area of Savute Under Canvas is a simple open-sided mess tent with dining tables and chairs, a tea and coffee station, a bar table with a good selection of standard spirits, and a side-table stocked with board games, wildlife magazines and reference books.
+The central main area of Savute Under Canvas is a simple open-sided mess tent with dining tables and chairs, a tea and coffee station, a bar table with a good selection of standard spirits, and a side-table stocked with wildlife magazines and reference books.
 Most evening meals are served under the stars, weather permitting, and a nearby campfire provides a social spot for pre- or post-dinner drinks.

 Our viewSavute Under Canvas suits those seeking an adventurous, yet very comfortable, mobile-camping experience.
 The service, food and guiding are typically excellent, run by an experienced and hospitable team.
-It’s less costly than many of Botswana’s permanent camps, particularly during the peak season from June to October.
+It’s more economical than many of Botswana’s permanent safari camps, particularly during the peak season from June to October.
 You can expect good game viewing, with the highest concentration of wildlife.
-Conversely, national park restrictions preclude night drives, guided walks or off-roading, and in high season you can expect crowding of vehicles at noteworthy sightings.
-Thus we recommend that you start your trip here, before moving on to the more remote wildlife areas where you will encounter fewer visitors.
+Conversely, national park restrictions preclude night drives, guided walks and off-roading) and you can get crowding of vehicles at noteworthy sightings.
+However we think Savute Under Canvas is a terrific option for those wanting something a bit different from Botswana’s luxury and permanent accommodation – we loved it!